rfordatascience/tidytuesday/data/2020/2020-07-21/readme.md

 h/t to [Georgios Karamanis](https://github.com/rfordatascience/tidytuesday/issues/56) for suggesting part of this data.

-> The RSPCA is Australia’s oldest, largest and most trusted animal welfare organisation.
+> The RSPCA is Australia's oldest, largest and most trusted animal welfare organisation.
 With this privileged position comes great responsibility.
 This year we received1 124,146 animals into our animal shelters and adoption centres across the country.
 >